radar/ryanbigg.com/_posts/2012-05-25-how-not-to-hire-me.markdown

 > Therefore I'm choosing python, I've already started to learn the basics, I think it has so much more potential in terms of quality and scaling capabilities than ror..
 Plus i'm finding it a lot more fun to learn (but it's still very challenging and definitely not easy, but who cares, within six months I'll be good enough to lead a team of developers, even by learning part time).

 *HOLY SHIT*.
 This guy is going to learn Python in 6 months and then lead a team.
-If I was a self-respecting programming (hint: I am) I don't want to be in a team that's led by someone who's got only 6 months experience in my programming language.
+If I were a self-respecting programmer (hint: I am) I don't want to be in a team that's led by someone who's got only 6 months experience in my programming language.
 And by only learning part-time?
 Please.

 He also claimed that I drink beer: